-Special thanks to the leadership of the Midwest Alliance of Sovereign Tribes: President Frank Cloutier, Vice President Aaron Payment, Secretary Shannon Holsey, Treasurer Chris McGeshik, and Executive Director Scott Vele.
+Special thanks to the leadership of the United South and Eastern Tribes: President, Chief Kirk Francis, Vice President, Robert McGhee, the USET Staff including Executive Director, Kitcki Carrol.

-I want to also thank all the tribal leaders and attendees for participating in these important meetings.
+I also want to thank tribal leaders and attendees for participating in these important meetings.
 IHS remains strongly committed to working with tribes, tribal organizations, and urban Indian organizations, and our partnerships are critical to our success.
 The conversations we have here, along with the feedback you provide, are very important.
 Together, we are meeting the health needs of American Indians and Alaska Natives across Indian Country.
-As you all know, the IHS has now received appropriations for the rest of fiscal year 2019.
-The total discretionary budget authority for IHS is 5.8 billion dollars, which is a 266 million dollar increase.
-This budget includes welcome increases for tribal clinic operational costs, tribes that have recently received federal recognition, opioid response, urban Indian health, Indian Health Professions, and contract support costs.